How To MIG And TIG Weld Auto Body Sheet Metal With Ron Covell | MillerWelds

 Share

-Welding can cause some distortion and sheet metal is particularly sensitive.
-Learn how to reduce warping with these tips.
+Welding can cause some distortion, and sheet metal is particularly sensitive.
+Learn how to professionally reduce warping with these tips.

 Curved car fender sitting on metal table

-Auto body sheet metal is relatively thin, and this can present some challenges for welders particularly those who are accustomed to welding thicker materials.
-Welding nearly always causes some distortion: the metal in and around the weld shrinks as it cools, and this shrinking often upsets the shape of the metal.
-Sheet metal is particularly sensitive to this type of distortion (often called warping) but there are ways to mitigate this characteristic, which we will detail here.
+Welding auto body sheet metal can be particularly challenging due to its thinness, especially for welders who are more accustomed to welding thicker materials.
+Welding almost always causes some distortion because the metal in and around the weld shrinks as it cools, which causes warping.
+Thin metal welding is particularly prone to distortion, but the good news is that there are effective methods to mitigate this issue that we will detail in this article.

 Patch panel for car fender